genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-This endpoint, if defined in **trade-web-handler.kts**, is available at **trade/all-trades**; for more information on [paths, see below](#paths).
+If you define the endpoint in **myapp-web-handler.kts**, it is available at **myapp/all-trades**; for more information on [paths, see below](#paths).

 ## Producing output

 By default, the `handleRequest` function infers the output of the endpoint based on the return value of the block.

-So, when you are only producing output and not receiving any input, you do not need type parameters.
+So, if you are only producing output and not receiving any input, you do not need type parameters.
+The output value is returned as JSON, using the standard serialisation mechanism.

-The output value is returned as JSON using the standard serialisation mechanism.
-This is sufficient for most cases, but options are available to customise the output.
+This is sufficient for most cases, but you can customise the output.

 ### Content type